taddison/personal-site/content/blog/2021/10/deploy-an-azure-ad-protected-app-service-website-with-pulumi/index.md

 # cSpell:ignore
 ---

+This post will walk through how to use [Pulumi] to deploy an app service secured with [Easy Auth].
+I'll be using Azure Active Directory, though you can use any other easy auth..

 - Outline target state (links to MSFT docs)
   - Static web app, hosted in azure app service, secured by Azure AD
   - Could be any of the built-in providers (see docs)
-  - App Service Authentication and Authorization (aka Easy Auth) - https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization
+  - App Service Authentication and Authorization (aka Easy Auth) -
   - Run app from ZIP package - https://docs.microsoft.com/en-us/azure/app-service/deploy-run-package
 - Screenshot of target state(s)
 - Whole code example (elide utility functions)